tutormatic/Sparky/README.md

 2. **Make Changes:** Create a new branch in your forked repository, make your changes, and commit them.

 3. **Submit a Pull Request:** Push your changes to your forked repository and submit a pull request to the main Sparky repository.
 Your changes will be reviewed by the maintainers.
+If we don't respond to your pull request please talk to us on the [Discord](https://discord.gg/kgyaUuZxsn) server.

 ## Installation
+*Please make sure you have [Node.js](https://nodejs.org/en) and [Python](https://www.python.org/) already installed.*
 1. Install the dependencies using the command "npm install"
-2. Now you can code in the "Code" folder!
+2. Use the bat file you need to execute the code (Windows: .bat, Mac: .sh).
+The command should be like this: `./exec/sparky.bat <Your .spk file path>` for windows and `./exec/sparky.sh <Your .spk file path>` for mac.

 ## Community